 Fourteen years ago today the Billy Joel-Twyla Tharp musical Movin' Out opened in Chicago en route to Broadway.
 The reviews were mixed to terrible, but okay—that's what out of town tryouts are for.
-In light of that feedback, Twyla Tharp, one of modern dances most respected choreographers, whose first Broadway directing effort this was, did something admirable: she took the critical brickbats to heart, left her ego outside the rehearsal room door, and somehow managed to make the necessary changes that turned a near flop into a hit, not only on Broadway, but worldwide as well.
+In light of that feedback, Twyla Tharp, one of modern dances most respected choreographers, did something admirable: she took the critical brickbats to heart, left her ego outside the rehearsal room door, and somehow managed to make the necessary changes that turned a near flop into a hit, not only on Broadway, but worldwide as well.

 Very few shows in the modern era have been able to successfully re-craft, (sometimes re-design), but most importantly re-think a production under acute pressure like this.
 Not only is a clock ticking towards a pre-determined (and pre-advertised) opening night on Broadway, but every extra day on the road costs money, digging into whatever (if any) advance sale a show may have.
 Often with the creative team in such a pressurized state, panic and fear become the order of the day, and it is not uncommon for the leader—the captain of the ship—to be fired.
 It there isn't clear focus and decisiveness in managing how various cuts and additions are handled, then it's this same captain who will go down with the ship when the whole thing sinks on opening night once the New York critics have their say.